schitresh/system-design/website_designs/tools/4_typeahead_suggestion.md

 - Small percentage of queries will be responsible for the most traffic
 - We can have separate cache servers in front of the trie servers
   - Holding most frequently searched terms and their typeahead suggestions
-- We can aslo build a simple machine learning model
+- We can also build a simple machine learning model
   - To predict the engagement on each suggestion
   - Based on simple counting, personalization, trending data, etc.
 - Use CDNs to cache geographically searched terms that are used frequently